bogdanfinn/tls-client/Readme.md

 If you are not using go and do not want to implement the shared library but want to use the functionality check out this repository https://github.com/bogdanfinn/tls-client-api

+### Frequently Asked Questions / Errors
+* **I'm receiving `tls: error decoding message` when using this TLS Client.**

+Please make sure to add the `Accept-Encoding` header for the expected encoding.
+Then the response will be automatically decoded.
+For example when you expect `gzip` as response add the `Accept-Encoding: gzip` header.

+* **The TLS-Client does not set the user-agent header correctly**

+Do not mix up TLS-Fingerprints with HTTP Request Headers.
+They have more or less nothing in common.
+AntiBots using for example header order in addition to TLS-Fingerprinting.
+This library does only handle the TLS- and Akamai Fingerprint.
+You are still responsible to define the to be used headers and the header order.
 ### Questions?

 Contact me on discord